-"Other Indian:" An eligible enrolled member of an Indian Tribe or Alaska Native Tribe or Corporation living in the service area of the Lower Elwha Klallam Tribe's Service Area.
-For the purposes of serving Indian child only cases wherein the family may not be Indian, this designation would also be used.
-In recent federal documents, "other" is also referred to as "unaffiliated families" eligible family member or members.
+"Other Indian:" An eligible enrolled member of an Indian Tribe or Alaska Native Tribe or Corporation living in the Lower Elwha Klallam Tribe's Service Area.
+For the purposes of serving Indian Child-Only cases in which the family may not be Indian, this designation is still used.